ErikSeguinte/ex-3e-tracker-Python/README.md

 should just be the number of successes in their roll.
 I've found that my players forget to add the three more often then not, and I have to ask whether or not they'd included it, so decided to have the app do it instead.
 This can be modified in preferences.
- `todo: Option to include +3 on join battle or not`

 For withering attacks and decisive/gambits, you have the option to add initiative modifiers.
 If, for example, the defender is using Reed in the Wind to increase his